 It is worth noting that all the above applies to videos in other formats that you may want to upload online or distribute through other means.
 In fact if you have videos of any kind in obscure formats you should definitely consider transcoding them.
-For example you could use Movavi Video Converter to convert videos between formats – including as a MXF converter.
+For example you could use something such as a Movavi Video Converter to convert videos between formats.

 As you can see choosing the ‘right’ format for healthcare videos isn’t that difficult when you approach it from this angle.
 Just remember to be aware of both the container and codec that you’re using when you export your videos and save them.